 Notes

-- One-half of the corn is raw in this recipe.
-It is considered safe, and enjoyable to eat raw corn kernels.
+- *One-half of the corn is raw in this recipe.
+It is safe and enjoyable to eat raw corn kernels, especially when in season.
 They are crunchy and add texture to the salad.
 You can cook all 6 kernels if preferred.

-- I used unsweetened soy milk, but most unsweetened nondairy milk will work.
+- Nondairy milk: I used unsweetened soy milk, but most unsweetened nondairy milk will work.
 Almond, cashew, and oat milk are good alternatives.

 Nutrition